getbrevo/brevo-node/docs/ResellerApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.ResellerApi();
+var apiInstance = new Brevo.ResellerApi();

 var childIdentifier = "childIdentifier_example"; // String | Either auth key or id of reseller's child

 var domainName = "domainName_example"; // String | Pass the existing domain that needs to be updated

-var updateChildDomain = new BrevoNode.UpdateChildDomain(); // UpdateChildDomain | value to update for sender domain
+var updateChildDomain = new Brevo.UpdateChildDomain(); // UpdateChildDomain | value to update for sender domain

 apiInstance.updateChildDomain(childIdentifier, domainName, updateChildDomain).then(function() {
   console.log('API called successfully.');